ti-cortex-m4/demo-java-completablefuture/doc/article.md

 ```

-The _completeExceptionally_ method completes the future exceptionally because it has not yet completed.
+The _completeExceptionally_ method completes the future exceptionally because it is not completed.

 ```